telegraf/telegraf/docs/README.md

 For additional bot examples see [`examples`](https://github.com/telegraf/telegraf/tree/master/docs/examples) folder.

 <p class="tip">
-  Also, checkout our [step-by-step instructions](https://github.com/telegraf/micro-bot) for building and deploying basic bot with [🤖 micro-bot](https://github.com/telegraf/micro-bot)(Telegraf high level wrapper)
+  Also, checkout our <a href="https://github.com/telegraf/micro-bot">step-by-step instructions</a> for building and deploying basic bot with <a href="https://github.com/telegraf/micro-bot">🤖 micro-bot</a>(Telegraf high level wrapper)
 </p>

 **Community bots:**